nielsdejong/eu-rail-graph/README.md

 ```

+> TODO UPDATE ALL QUERIES BASED on load-queries.cypher!!

 ### About the source data
 A multi-segment is a piece of train track that consists of multiple (smaller) segments.
 Keep in mind, multi-segments are not the same as routes between stations, we establish these later.